-AOC allegedly on hook for unpaid seven-year-old tax bill: report
+AOC allegedly on hook for unpaid 7-year-old tax bill: report

 “As anyone who’s tried to contest a tax bill in error knows, it takes time,” Hitt added.

-AOC, a first-term incumbent, will face Democratic voters in the June 23 primary in the 14th Congressional District covering portions of The Bronx and Queens.
+AOC, a first-term incumbent, will face Democratic voters in the June 23 primary in the 14th Congressional District covering portions of the Bronx and Queens.

-She shocked the political world when she toppled Ex-Congressman and former Queens Democratic Party Chairman Joe Crowley in the 2018 Democratic primary.
+She shocked the political world when she toppled ex-Congressman and former Queens Democratic Party Chairman Joe Crowley in the 2018 Democratic primary.

 CLICK HERE TO GET THE FOX NEWS APP